bhuebschen/dreame-mower/README.md

 If you are interested in the (original) Vacuum-integration, please take a look at: https://github.com/Tasshack/dreame-vacuum

 #### I would be very pleased if others would also contribute to getting this integration fully functional 👀

+If you like it: leave me a star!